Decorative Glass Design Ideas

 Colored glass inserts in kitchen cabinet doors, pantry doors or decorative windows can make your kitchen more enjoyable to prepare food and entertain in.
 Even if you prefer neutral colors or natural wood and stone for your cabinets, walls and countertops, a splash of bright color through rich decorative glass inserts can add individuality and sparkle.

-Incorporate patterns in your home’s interior design to achieve a higher level of interest and sophistication.
-Coordinate patterned door and cabinet glass inserts or decorative glass partitions with existing design elements to create well integrated and balanced schemes.
+Incorporate patterns in your home’s interior design to add interest and sophistication.
+Coordinate patterned glass in doors, cabinet glass inserts, or decorative glass partitions with existing design elements to create well-integrated and balanced schemes.
 Use fluted glass to add retro-chic charm and a sense of privacy.

 Budget-Friendly Cabinet Customization